How to Adjust Drum Brakes?

 First and foremost, locate the drum brake adjuster.
 You can easily access the brake adjuster at the rear base of the brake drum.
 Remove the dust cover with a flat screwdriver.

-Turn the brake adjuster clockwise or anti-clockwise to feel where you need to turn it to.
-It is important to note that most drum brake adjustment direction is clockwise.
+Turn the brake adjuster clockwise or anticlockwise to feel where you need to turn it.
+It is important to note that most drum brake adjustment directions are clockwise.
 As you apply your screwdriver downwards, the brake adjuster moves upward to bring the brake shoes closer to the drum.

-Ensure that there is little drag to allow for an easy stoppage.
+Ensure there is minimal drag to allow for an easy stop.
 If the drag is too much, the brake won’t work properly.
-Once the tire can spin with a little drag (not freely or forcefully), you need to do the same on the other wheel.
+Once the tire can spin with a little drag (not freely or forcefully), do the same on the other wheel.
 Drag the hand brake lever to see how it is.
 If it’s too free, add more adjustments.

 Step 4: Check your work

-Once you have adjusted the brake to your satisfaction, reinstall the dust cover to its position.
-Confirm everything is well positioned and intact.
+Once you have adjusted the brake to your satisfaction, reinstall the dust cover.
+Confirm everything is well-positioned and intact.

 Step 5: Install your tires.

 Reinstall the car tires you removed previously.
-Afterward, ensure you tighten the lug nuts with a ratchet and socket or wheel spanners until the nuts are fitted snugly.
+Afterward, ensure you tighten the lug nuts with a ratchet and socket or wheel spanners until they are snug.

 Step 6: Lower the car